-Kulmatvcki and Langenickel (2017) profile affirmed safety the of sacubitril/valsartan in hepatic impairment patients, supporting its clinical utility in individuals with liver dysfunction.
+Kulmatycki and Langenickel (2017) profile affirmed the safety sacubitril/valsartan in hepatic impairment patients, supporting its clinical utility in individuals with liver dysfunction.
 Hsu and Huang (2020) elucidated the mechanistic aspects underlying Sacubitril/Valsartan's potential to mitigate hepatic fibrosis, attributing its hepatoprotective properties to its ability to downregulate endothelin-1 expression and suppress oxidative stress and inflammation.